ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/app-store-itunes-gift-card-give-away.markdown

   \ our hands and we want to give it to YOU: We’re giving away an amazing £100 App\
   \ Store & iTunes Gift Card for one lucky NME AAA member to win and enjoy!</p>\r\n\
   <p>Want it?
 You know what to do…</p>"
-hero-header: "Win a a £100 App Store & iTunes Gift Card!"
+hero-header: "Win  a £100 App Store & iTunes Gift Card!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-d8bff377-49b5-4193-8662-3e3f1d061cbc.jpg"
 logo-left-href: "https://www.apple.com/uk/"